techtitanspanama/Tech-Titans-Panama/README.md

 ![IMG_20240321_133938](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/be936a84-0adc-4825-ae88-3d43033dc534)

-El Arduino Mega se conecta con un puerto USB , tambien se usan controladores de motor de alta potencia, un regulador de voltaje para alimentacion de los servomotores
+The Arduino Mega connects with a USB port, high-power motor drivers and a voltage regulator are also used to power the servomotors.

 ![IMG_20240309_102611](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/387ff779-2e38-4828-a623-cabdf13b4d7c)